-While the goals we have set are bold, they represent what we can and must do, together, to ensure that our students receive a first-rate education that will open a world of possibilities for them.
+While the goals we set for our students and ourselves are bold, they represent what we can and must do, together, to ensure that our students receive a first-rate education that will open a world of possibilities for them.
+Every student, every school, every day!